 However, the side cameras also create an illusion that the driver can see the entire sides of the car.
 Some might even mistake the visible back wheels for the front ones.

 In reality, these two cameras are mounted below the side rearview mirrors and miss the front wheel entirely.
 That, plus the fact Tesla rims tend to be flushed with the tires' walls and the car's body instead of a bit recessed like in most vehicles, make curb rashes almost unavoidable for new drivers.

 And considering the car's power and heft mentioned above, the rashes can be rather pronounced when they happen.

 That said, give the front of the car more room than what you'd perceive from the side cameras when in reverse, and you'll be able to avoid those minor scratches.
 It takes some getting used to.

-Speaking of which, it seems with Tesla, the "performance" option is not synonymous with "tough.”
-While the car might handle and look better, its wheels do not seem strong enough for the extras in its power and weight combo.
+And generally, with Tesla, the "performance" option is not synonymous with "tough."
+Quite contrary.
+While the car might handle and look better, its wheels are not necessarily strong enough for its power and weight combo.